 Acoustic reflex test

-This test is also used to evaluate the middle ear.
-It takes only a few seconds and can reveal if there is fluid in the middle ear, impacted wax, or even if the conduction bones of the middle ear aren’t making contact.
+This test takes only a few seconds and can reveal if there is fluid in the middle ear or impacted wax.
+It can also determine if the conduction bones of the middle ear aren’t making contact.
 For the test, your hearing specialist will place a spongy earplug-like device in your child’s ear.
-These devices change the air pressure in their ears, prompting their eardrum to move back and forth.
-These movements are plotted on a graph called a tympanogram.

 Hearing tests at school

-When your child begins kindergarten, the health education department in most states will arrange for hearing screenings, usually on odd school years (kindergarten, first grade, third grade, fifth grade, etc.) through middle school.
+When your child begins kindergarten, the health education department in most states will arrange for hearing screenings, usually through middle school.
 These screening are typically administered by the school nurse or speech language pathologist.
 Sometimes the screening environments are not ideal, but these tests provide an invaluable service.
-Children who have mild hearing loss or hearing loss in only one ear, or children who have late-onset hearing loss might not be properly diagnosed any other way, were it not for at-school screenings.
+Children who have mild hearing loss not be properly diagnosed were it not for at-school screenings.

 Hearing tests at your doctor’s office